 *Ted Berrigan, published in the Summer 1968 issue of The Paris Review

 Neal Cassady was undeniably the real genius behind the Beat movement.
 He was a force of nature.
-The inspiration behind Jack Kerouac’s novel On the Road, the man Allen Ginsberg
+He was the inspiration behind Jack Kerouac’s novel On the Road, the man to whom Allen Ginsberg

 Born: Feb 8, 1926

 Debunking the Myths....by Carolyn Cassady